colindoyle0000/colindoyle-website/content/torts/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## Class Three - August 30, 2022

+You are a judge in the state of Loyola tasked with writing the opinion of the court in the following case.
+No precedent binds you on the legal issues here, but it is customary to reference the reasoning of decisions from other jurisdictions when deciding an issue of first impression.
+The facts of the case are as follows:

+Luna Adams found that her car's brakes were squeaking.
+She brought the car in to be seen by her mechanic, Naomi Donald.
+Donald replaced the brake pads.
+A week later, Adams was driving when the brakes on her car failed, causing her to run off the road and crash into a tree.
+Adams sued Donald for personal injuries and property damages.
+The case went to a jury trial.
+Adams motioned for summary judgment, under the legal theory that when a car mechanic fixes a part of a car, that mechanic is strictly liable for all injuries proximately caused by that part of the car failing.
+The trial judge denied the motion, ruling that negligence, not strict liability, governed.
+The plaintiff appeals the denial of that motion.

 ## Class One - August 23, 2022

 ### Group Divisions